 Youth justice interventions should be determined on the basis of what has been referred to as 'just welfare': they should be designed in the best interests of the child to maximise their wellbeing but the extent and nature of any compulsory intervention should be limited by considerations of proportionality, with the level of intrusion no greater than that warranted by the seriousness of the offence.
+A child-focused approach to proportionality requires that the extent of any compulsory intervention should always be considerably lower than that which would be imposed on an adult in similar circumstances.

-• Engaging children through participation
+Engaging children through participation